 - Flexibility and Central Management

 - Accessibility over the Internet (for some users)

-- Relatively open data format
+- Data is in a relatively open format

 - Integration with other tools

-- Excellent accounting options for Linux users
+- One of the best accounting options for Linux users.

 - Open Source

-- Flexible, open framework that can be extended or modified to fit your business.
+- A flexible, open framework that can be extended or modified to fit your business.

 - Security-conscious development community.